History: The Sheppards and Lapsley

 William Henry Sheppard (1865 – 1927) was born March 8, 1865, in Waynesboro, Virginia.
-A black whose father was a barber and whose mother was a maid in Virginia, He was taught from early childhood the Christian ideals of his parents.
+An African-Amercian whose father was a barber and whose mother was a maid in Virginia, he was taught from early childhood the Christian ideals of his parents.
 His early training and Christian nurture was at the First Presbyterian Church in Waynesboro where his father served for many years as sexton.

 Eagerly seizing every opportunity available to him, he enrolled in Hampton Institute, at age fifteen, on a work scholarship and attended night classes.
 While working with the chaplain in a mission Sunday School, Sheppard decided his life should be spent in carrying the Gospel to the poor, destitute and forgotten people.
 He was taken under care of the presbytery and sent for training to Stillman Institute in Tuscaloosa.